COPA-DATA/AddInBasics/README.md

 This folder demonstrates best-practices to create reliable code.

 ## ExceptionDemo
 Using exceptions is state-of-the-art, but only for exceptional purposes.
-This sample demonstrates that exceptions may speed down the exection of code heavily.
+This sample demonstrates that exceptions may speed down the execution of code heavily.

 ## NLogSample
 <a name="NLogSample"></a>
 Uses [NLog](https://github.com/NLog/NLog) for logging in Add-Ins.

-There are two targets configurated using NLog's configuration API:
+There are two targets configured using NLog's configuration API:
 * FileTarget for logging to C:\ProgramData\Company\zenon\ZENRT32_NLogAddIn.log
 * NLogViewerTraget to send messages to Sentinal.
 [Sentinal](http://sentinel.codeplex.com/) is a Log Viewer

 ## RedundancySample

 This folder contains a project that demonstrates how to work with Add-Ins using zenon Network.
-When an extension starts, it has to be determinded if the extension is running on server, standby or on a client, depending on the kind of implementation.
+When an extension starts, it has to be determined if the extension is running on server, standby or on a client, depending on the kind of implementation.
 There are two events for server-standby and standby-server switching to active or deactivate the processing of Add-In code.

 # GettingStarted